ibt

 Pannier

-1 rear bag, 1 phone holder and 1 odometer included
+2 Bags, 1 phone holder and 1 odometer (available each 2 rental bikes) included

 Repairkit